shaneelu/Team15ECE3400.github.io/Lab1.md

 ## Procedure

 ### Part 1: Modify the Blink Sketch
-First and foremost, install the Arduino IDE from this link.
+First and foremost, install the Arduino IDE from [here](https://www.arduino.cc/en/Main/Software).

 The first part of the lab involves modifying the blink sketch -- provided by default in the Arduino IDE -- to blink an external LED.
 You can find the blink sketch in File > Examples > Basics > Blink (fig 1).